SAREC-Lab/sUAS-UseCases/README.md

-# Safety Project for Small Unmanned Aerial Systems
+# A Repository of Software Engineering Datasets for Small Unmanned Aerial Systems

 This repository hosts a number of datasets related to uses, safety assurance, and runtime monitoring Small Unmanned Aerial Systems (sUAS).